tintash/clarity-projects/003-ft/clarinet-projects/saad-s/README.md

 This example implements SIP10 fungible token trait to create referral rewards.
 These reward tokens are transferred to referrers after new users signup and perform certain number of transactions.

-Example contains two contracts and an FT trait.
+Example contains a contract and a SIP-10 FT trait.

 ### Files

 - **contracts/ft-traits.clar**
     * defines traits for fungible tokens
 - **contracts/refer-reward-ft.clar**
     * implements ft-traits for refer-reward tokens
-- **contracts/user-mgmt.clar**
     * offers functions like signup, complete-transactions
 - **tests/*.ts**
     * contains test cases